 And what about when you should stop riding a horse?
 This is far harder to answer because there are so many factors that need to be taken into account, what’s the condition of the horse, is he sound, how has he been ridden during his life.
-If the horse doesn’t seem happy or looks like it’s in pain than he’s probably getting too old to be ridden.
+If the horse doesn’t seem happy or looks like it’s in pain then he’s probably getting too old to be ridden.

 Does using a whip hurt the horse?